Monday, 30 August 2010

 Churchill throughout her career to date has tackled complex historical questions in a simple but thought provoking way.
-Earlier plays have included “Fen" which was about farm workers in England and "Mad Forest" on the Romanian revolution.
-She has also not been scared to use theatrical different techniques such as the use collage form.
+Earlier plays have included “Fen" which was about farm workers in England and "Mad Forest" during the Romanian revolution.
+She has also not been scared to use different theatrical techniques such as the use collage form.

 The only criticism I have of the play is that it perhaps glorifies the Levellers and Diggers a little too much.
 Which is perhaps the result of the influence of the SWP whose former member John Rees was an advisor.

 In my opinion, a more serious evaluation should be made.
 The Levellers appeared to take on many of the characteristics of a political party in the years 1645-46.
 This is a contentious issue and has been disputed.
 They were the radical wing of the Independent coalition and were responsible for many of modern day political techniques such as mass demonstrations, collecting petitions, leafleting and the lobby of MPs.
 As an aside William Clarke who provided us with the report of the Putney Debates was an avid collector of books, pamphlets and leaflets found in his collection was over eighty Leveller pamphlets.
 The Levellers strength mainly lay in London and other towns and had not an insignificant support in the army.